2 Thessalonians 2

 2 Thessalonians 2:1-2Coming and Gathering

 Paul begins with the one thing that will settle all their fears: the return of Jesus.
 The Greek word is parousia - His "coming" or "presence."
 It is the same word used for the arrival of a king or dignitary.
-Jesus will come bodily, visibly, in person.
-This is not a spiritual doctrine; it is a historical, future event.
+Jesus will come bodily, visibly, in person - a historical, future event.

 The "gathering together unto him" is Paul's phrase for the rapture or the final ingathering of believers when Christ returns.
 In 1 Thessalonians 4:17, Paul describes it more fully: believers will be caught up together to meet the Lord in the air.
 This gathering is the culmination of Christ's coming - the moment when His church is united with Him forever.